aaronhurt/ipman/README.md

 2018/01/18 10:12:37 [IPv6] local/remote 2601:484:c000:5203:ec4:7aff:feb0:4068/2601:484:c000:5203:ec4:7aff:feb0:4068
 ```

+The `key` and `secret` flags are optional when using environment variables.
+This will keep your keys from potentially showing up in the system process list.
 If Updates are required, the local address differs from the remote DNS record, the performed update will be printed.